jonykoren/BMI_Image_Classifier/README.md

-# Data Mining and Image Classifier
+# BMI Image Classifier & Data Mining
 The aim of this repository is to build deep NN classifier that distinguishes between different BMI types of people.
 <br>The BMI metric is defined as:
 <p align="left">